herkkules/herkkules/README.md

 > - **Product Studies** can unlock value, improve operational oversight and reduce risk.
 Equipped with academic fundamentals and operational experience, I can pick apart mental models and structure them into code for feasibility and due diligence.

-> - **Integration** of sensitive systems requires someone 'who gets it' on the ground.
+> - **Integration** of sensitive systems demands someone 'who gets it' on the ground.

 ---